wh-alice/mig_visualstudio/vs/misc/walkthrough--calling-into-the-visual-studio-sdk-by-using-automation.md

 ---
-title: "Walkthrough: Calling into the Visual Studio SDK By Using Automation | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Walkthrough: Calling into the Visual Studio SDK By Using Automation" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"